cloudevents/spec/discovery/spec.md

   Note: this value will most likely be Discovery Endpoint defined and therefore will most likely be ignored when provided by clients.
 - Constraints:
-  - MUST be read-only, Discovery Endpoint, manageg
+  - MUST be specified by the Discovery Endpoint and otherwise read-only
   - REQUIRED in responses from the Discovery Endpoint.
   - MUST be a non-empty URL
   - MUST end with `fsegments` (per RFC1738) of: `/services/{id}` where `id` is